rowaxl/TriPlanner/README.md

 - index:
   - Sign in page
   - If auth expired or not authed, redirect to index
-- plans:
+- trips:
-  - Show list of plans by [calendar](https://fullcalendar.io/)
-  - Show list of plans in current and next month as a plat list
+  - Show list of upcomming plans and next month's as a plat list
   - Click plan can open plan detail as a modal
+- browse:
+  - Show list of all trips of users
+  - Admin can show whole trips of users
+- manage-user:
-  - Filtering list
+  - Show list of users
+  - Admin can CRUD user's detail